FrancescaAgostini/FrancescaAgostini.github.io/README.md

 * Passions
     * A few pictures

-> Note : this page is currently only available in French.
+> Note: currently, this page is only available in French.